ubio/github-actions/pull-request/README.md

 # Pull Request

-Creates a branch, commits changes and then generates a pull request against a repository.
+Creates a branch, commits the changes in `files` and then generates a pull request against a repository.

 The PR author is set to the owner of the access token.